Best Fishing Spots in the World (Inshore and Offshore Destinations)

 Any place named “sportsman’s paradise” should absolutely be on everyone’s shortlist of best fishing spots in the world.

 When: the Fishing is available all year

-Why here?
-Any of the list of top spots for big blue marlin has to include Bermuda.
+Any of the lists of world’s top fishing spots for big blue marlin have to include Bermuda.
 No country has one the one day, global World Cup Blue Marlin Championship as often as Bermuda.
 They won it eight times in 27 years including the two largest fish ever caught in the event, 1195 and 1189 pounds.
-Beyond blues are white marlin, wahoo and yellowfin tuna.
+Beyond blues are white marlin, wahoo, and yellowfin tuna.
 The quick trip from the U.S. is only two or three hours from the East Coast.

 When: peak time for the big girls is June through August.

-Why here?
-While the season for this fishery is short when it's on it's on.
-The famous bass blitzes in the long title rips near shore, as stripers gorge on the huge schools of bay anchovies.
+While the season for this fishery is short, when it’s on, it’s on.
+The famous bass blitzes in the long title rip near shore, as stripers gorge on the huge schools of bay anchovies.
 In a few places do bass boil as they do off Montauk.
-Hundreds of predators are packed so densely that it's not uncommon for them to be bumping boat hulls.
-Add big bluefish, false albacore, fluke and weakfish and it's a frenzy of targets for light tackle and fly enthusiasts.
+Hundreds of predators are packed so densely that it’s not uncommon for them to be bumping boat hulls.
+Add big bluefish, false albacore, fluke, and weakfish and it’s a frenzy of targets for light tackle and fly enthusiasts.
 Small metal jigs and various plugs will all get nailed off Montauk.

 When: September and October

 No country close to the U.S. has a great area of Flats or bonefish as large as the Bahamas.
 The shallows around Andros and Abaca and Long islands hold great numbers of fish.
 Besides bones and permit, even tarpon might get in the act.
 Not only are the Bahamas close by but also English is the primary language.
 There is an array of fishing guides and resorts that cater to anglers.